dschalk/monads-for-functional-javascript/README.md

-#JS-monads-stable
+#JS-monads-stable -v1.1

+## Second Release.
+The first is v1.0 .
+## MobX has replaced streams for updating the game display.

 This is the culmination of the experimental JS-monads series.
 Features are still being added, but the core definitions are stable.
 It is running online at [JS-monads-stable](http://schalk.net:3055) in a [Motorcycle.js](https://github.com/motorcyclejs) application.
 Motorcycle.js is [Cycle.js](https://github.com/cyclejs/core) using [Most](https://github.com/cujojs/most) and [Snabbdom](https://github.com/paldepind/snabbdom) instead of RxJS and "virtual-dom". [most-subject](https://github.com/TylorS/most-subject) makes MonadStream work as intended.
 The application runs online at [http://schalk.net:3055](http://schalk.net:3055).

 [MobX](https://github.com/mobxjs/mobx) is the latest addition to the application.
 It makes the monads reactive.
-An example of its use is included in the application.
-It shows computation values automatically updating the way they do in spreadsheets.
+Updating the number display in the simulated dice game is now handled by mobx.autorun(), rather than streams.
+A spreadsheet-like calculator demonstration uses mobx.computed and mobx.observe.
 The use of the monads is explained at [the online presentation](http://schalk.net:3055), which is the running version of this code.

 A recently added example involves MonadStream streams of prime and Fibonacci numbers.
 They use a special type of memoization and can be increased at any time with user input.
 The user input generates three sequinces of numbers: primes, Fibonacci numbers, and prime Fibonacci numbers.